mschuchard/jenkins-devops-libs/docs/Goss.md

 goss.server(
   bin:      '/usr/bin/goss', // optional executable path for goss
   endpoint: '/healthz', // optional endpoint to expose
+  format:   'rspecish', // optional formatter to use for output
   gossfile: 'goss.yaml', // optional location of gossfile
-  format:   'rspecish', // optional formatter to use for output
+  package:  null, // optional package type to use (apk, dpkg, pacman, rpm)
   port:     '8080', // optional specified port to listen on
   vars:     'vars.yaml' // optional vars file to use with gossfile )